 Asus ROG Strix Scar 2 full review

 As well as a raft of other new products including a gaming smartphone, Asus’ Republic of Gamers arm has updated its popular Strix gaming laptop range.
-Here’s our Asus ROG Strix Scar 2 hands-on review.
+Here’s our Asus ROG Strix Scar 2 review.

 There were two new models announced at Computex 2018 in Teipei – the Strix Hero II aimed at MOBA gamers and the Strix Scar II which is tailored to those playing FPS games.
 We’re using ‘2’ instead of ‘II’ for ease.